American-School-of-the-Hague/psd2l-plugin/BS_Users_Enrollments/README_Users_Enrollments.md

     and STUDENTS.DCID=GUARDIANSTUDENT.STUDENTSDCID
     /* this requires that the names in guardian and u_studentuserfields match exactly.
-We're not entirely sure how the guardian fields come to be populated so the sustainability and sustainability of this is questionable */
+We're not entirely sure how the guardian fields come to be populated so the sanity and sustainability of this is questionable */
     and trim(guardian.firstname)=trim(u_studentsuserfields.mother_firstname)
     and trim(guardian.lastname)=trim(u_studentsuserfields.mother_lastname)